 are maintained to ensure proper functioning.

-Multiple practices: Your association can apply for more than
+Multiple Practices: You can apply for more than one practice in

-one practice in a single application or in subsequent rounds.
-For
+a single application or in subsequent rounds.
+For energy projects, we

 For questions, please contact